juergenweb/FrontendComments/README.md

 Only to mention: This only happens to notification emails for commenters, not for moderators.
 Moderators will get the notification email about a new comment immediately, so they can react just in time (fe approve the comment or mark the comment as Spam).

-## Public methods to change field parameters in templates
+## Public methods to change field parameters in directly in templates
 There are a lot of configuration parameters that can be set as global values inside the details tab of the input field.
 Just for the case you want to use a comment field on various templates (pages), but you do not want use the same parameters on each of them, you have 2 possibilities:

 1) Create a comment field for each of the templates and change the parameters in the backend configuration to your needs or